Mastering the metropolis through research and thought leadership.

 All eligible expenses must have appropriate corresponding receipts.
 Receipts for meals must be itemized.
 Credit card statements do not count as receipts.
 Bank statements do not count as receipts.
 Tickets that do not include a ticket price do not count as receipts.
 You may submit digital receipts or photos/scans of physical receipts.
 All receipts must be submitted in a single PDF in chronological order (sample provided in application).

 All train seats must be coach.
 All airline seats must be economy.
 Because of this policy Amtrak Acela tickets are not eligible for reimbursement.
 Seat selection is not considered a necessary expense unless the individual has personal needs that require seat selection and that individual provides additional justification to the Committee.
+Personal ubers/ride shares for extended periods of travel (1.5 + hours) are not considered a good use of Fellowship funds and should not be used in place of other travel methods (trains, bus, car etc.).

 All receipts and any other additional materials must be in English.
 All requests for reimbursement should be done in US Dollars, and any international receipts with a different currency (outside of USD) should include the appropriate exchange rate information.